AryanP281/Rock_Paper_Scissor_AI/README.md

-# Rock_Paper_Scissor_AI
+# Rock-Paper-Scissor AI
-A bot which learns to play Rock-Paper-Scissor
+A bot which analyzes the opponent's (human player) moves and learns to play Rock-Paper-Scissor.